nandini-hive/kubernetes_demo/README.md

 `app/main.py`:
 This FastAPI application file returns the Hostname and Environment variabe set the container pod.

-### We can test the application locally using the below command

-- uvicorn main:app --reload

 ## Steps to build and push the container image in Dockerhub